-Recreation potential ratings were correlated with transparency with the exception of the No Swimming rating (Figure 17).
+Recreation potential ratings were correlated with transparency except for the No Swimming rating (Figure 17).
 Some lakes do not allow swimming or have limited recreation, which can lead to these responses.
-Similar to physical appearance categories, recreation potential categories varied at different lakes with some overlap between "Beautiful - no impairment" and "Minor Aesthetic Problems".
+Like physical appearance categories, recreation potential categories varied at different lakes with some overlap between "Beautiful - no impairment" and "Minor Aesthetic Problems".

 Figure 17.
-2019-2022 lake transparency distribution across volunteer recreation potential ratings.
+2023-2024 lake transparency distribution across volunteer recreation potential ratings.
 Median Secchi depth is represented by the line inside the boxes, and the error bars show the minimum and maximum values.
 The dots show outlier values.